-NPAs arise out of the total advances that banks extend to agriculture, priority sector, public sector, and others(Selwyn & Thambi, 2001).
+NPAs arise out of the total advances that banks extend to agriculture, priority sector, public sector, and others (Selwyn & Thambi, 2001).
 These advances if sanctioned and disbursed need to be controlled to avoid non repayment to contain the rising NPAs.
 Over the years, banks both public and private have suffered huge losses on account of NPAs, thus putting strain and pressure on banks to maintain their desired capital adequacy levels.
-Though, debt is a very essential component for the progress in any economy but too much debt can harm the health of the economy, Reddy (2004)in a bulletin of RBI March 2004 said that lending policy could have decisive impact on non-performing loans.
+Though, debt is a very essential component for the progress in any economy but too much debt can harm the health of the economy, Reddy (2004) in a bulletin of RBI March 2004 said that lending policy could have decisive influence on non-performing loans.
 That is why unrecoverable debt over the years have compelled banks to classify and transfer more and more amounts to NPA.
 This has led a direct impact on their profitability.
-It is therefore necessary link between understand the NPA and profitability before introducing reforms and interventions to reduce the NPAs.
+It is therefore necessary understand the link between NPA and before profitability introducing reforms and interventions to reduce the NPAs.